auth0/docs/articles/applications/application-grant-types.md

 ---
-description: Using the Grant Types property on Applications
+title: Application Grant Types
+description: Learn about the concept of grant types and how they relate to applications.
 toc: true
 topics:
   - applications
   - grant-types
 contentType:
-    - reference
     - concept
-    - how-to
 useCase:
   - build-an-app
 ---
-# Application Grants Types
+# Application Grant Types

-Application grant types (or _flows_) are methods by which you grant limited access to your resources to another entity without exposing credentials, and through which applications can gain [Access Tokens]().
-The [OAuth 2.0 protocol]() supports several types of grants, which allow different types of access.
+Application grant types (or _flows_) are methods through which applications can gain [Access Tokens](/tokens/overview-access-tokens) and by which you grant limited access to your resources to another entity without exposing credentials.
+The [OAuth 2.0 protocol](/protocols/oauth2) supports several types of grants, which allow different types of access.

 Based on the needs of your application, some grant types are more appropriate than others.
 Auth0 provides many different authentication and authorization flows and allows you to indicate which grant types are appropriate based on the `grant_types` property of your Auth0-registered Application.